AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 ![Diagonal Cave](http://imgur.com/eeANGGC.jpeg)

 This covers the basics of creating a new module.
 Next we'll walk through an example that builds up the default map generator, to illustrate additional useful tools, and also to better understand the default generator and its customizable properties.
 We'll cover methods on the Map class, as well as the MapBuilder class which provides some more advanced functionality.
+Note that this example may become out of date if features are added to the default generator, but you can always inspect the source code for this generator directly to see the most up to date version.

 #### 1.2 Building the default generator